spiffe/spiffe/standards/SPIFFE_Federation.md

 It is important that these three parameters are configured explicitly, the values cannot be securely inferred from each other.

 For example, one might be tempted to infer the SPIFFE trust domain name from the host portion of the Endpoint URL.
-Inferring this as a default is dangerous because it could allow anyone who can get a file served from a particular DNS name to assert trust roots for the SPIFFE trust domain of the same name.
+This is dangerous because it could allow anyone who can get a file served from a particular DNS name to assert trust roots for the SPIFFE trust domain of the same name.

 Imagine a web hosting company called MyPage (`mypage.example.com`), that allows a customer, Alice, to serve web content at URLs like `https://mypage.example.com/alice/<filename>`, and further, that MyPage operates an API secured by SPIFFE Federation with the SPIFFE trust domain name `mypage.example.com`.
 Imagine Alice sets up SPIFFE Federation with Bob, who is also a customer of MyPage, and Alice chooses to serve her trust bundle from `https://mypage.example.com/alice/spiffe-bundle`.